 There are many deals you can benefit from.
 You may get a discount if you have a good claim's history, or are insuring multiple properties.

 One thing to keep in mind is that the landlord insurance will not cover any expenses for the renter.
-These costs can include property damage, medical, or legal expenses.
-Therefore, as a landlord, you can advise your renter to get the renter's insurance.
+These costs can includes damage to the renter’s property, medical, or legal expenses.
+Therefore, as a landlord, you should advise your renter to get the renter's insurance.

 Conclusion